Film Festival Premiere Status Explained: World, International, Country and Regional Premieres

 When Should You Skip the World Premiere Race?

-If your film is more suited to genre, thematic, or national festivals, it may make more strategic sense to:
+If your short or feature is better suited to genre, thematic, or regional festivals, it may make more strategic sense to:

-• Launch immediately with country premieres across multiple markets
+- Launch immediately with country or state premieres across multiple markets

-• Target festivals with no premiere requirements to build a screening history quickly
+- Target festivals with no premiere requirements to build a screening history and audience quickly

-• Reserve budget and energy for festivals where your selection odds are genuinely strong
+- Reserve premiere protection for the specific festivals where your selection odds are genuinely strong

 How Miralot Turns Premiere Strategy Into a One-Click Decision

-Navigating premiere requirements manually means combing through hundreds of festival websites, cross-referencing eligibility rules, and hoping nothing has changed since last season.
-Miralot automates all of it.
+Navigating premiere requirements manually means combing through hundreds of festival websites, cross-referencing eligibility rules across formats and countries, and hoping nothing has changed since last season.
+Miralot automates all of it, for both short and feature films.

-With Miralot's database of 5,500+ curated festival competitions in 80+ countries, you get:
+With a curated database of 5,500+ festival competitions across 80+ countries, you get:

-• Sequencing recommendations that show which festivals to submit to first in order to preserve your premiere status for the most important targets
+- Sequencing logic that shows which festivals to approach first to preserve premiere status for your most important targets

-• Data-backed festival selection informed by real circulation patterns, not guesswork
+- Data-backed selection informed by real circulation patterns, not guesswork

 Key Takeaway: Premiere Status Is a Strategic Asset